puppetlabs/puppetdb/spec/node.md

 Note that nodes which are missing a fact referenced by a `not` query will match the query.

-This query will return active nodes whose kernel is Linux and whose uptime is less than 30 days:
+This query will return nodes whose kernel is Linux and whose uptime is less than 30 days:

     ["and",
-      ["=", ["node", "active"], true],
       ["=", ["fact", "kernel"], "Linux"],
       [">", ["fact", "uptime_days"], 30]]